top of page

 AEA RCT Registry

-The formation of in-group out-group bias among young individuals may depend on ethnic peer composition, cultural distance, polarization and fractionalization.
-This study combines quasi-random variation in peer composition with an incentivized field experiment.
+In-group out-group bias among young individuals may depend on ethnic peer composition, cultural distance, polarization and fractionalization.
+This study combines quasi-random variation in peer composition in German schools with an incentivized field experiment.

 With Gordon Dahl, Christina Felfe, Helmut Rainer, and Thomas Siedler